raspberrypilearning/nix-python-gps/en/step_1.md

 	```bash
 	sudo pip3 install pyserial
 	```
-- Now make a new directory for your project, and then move the downloaded code to your new directory.
+- Now make a new directory for your project, and then move the downloaded code to that directory.

 	```bash
 	mkdir my_cool_project